KSPSnark/BetterBurnTime/README.md

 Note that it won't do this if you have the "infinite fuel" cheat turned on (since then you always have enough dV!)

+## The time-to-impact indicator
+Under the right circumstances, the mod will display a "time until impact" indicator (instead of "time until maneuver"), along with an estimated burn time which is how long your engine would need to kill your velocity at ground level.

+All of the following conditions must be met for this indicator to be displayed:

+* The impact tracker isn't disabled via settings (see "Settings", below)
+* The planet/moon whose SoI you're in has no atmosphere.
+(Someday I may release an update to enable the impact indicator when it's in atmosphere, but not right now.
+It gets ugly and would significantly complicate the calculations.)
+* You're on a trajectory that intersects the surface.
+* You're falling by at least 2 m/s.
+* The time of impact is no more than 120 seconds away (though you can tweak this with settings, see below).

+Note that the time-to-impact is based on the assumption that you don't do a retro-burn and just coast to your doom.
+So if you're figuring out "when do I start my retro-burn to land," you'll generally want to wait a little bit after the point at which time-to-impact equals estimated burn time.

 ## Caveats
 There's a reason this mod is called *BetterBurnTime* and not *PerfectBurnTime*.
 There are some conditions that it does *not* handle, as follows: